pranavrajaram/lights-out/README.md

 1. We changed all of the column names to lower case and replaced periods with underscores.
 For instance 'OUTAGE.DURATION' became 'outage_duration'.
 This made it more convenient to access the columns in the future.
 1. We combined `OUTAGE.START.DATE` and `OUTAGE.START.TIME` into one pd.Timestamp column called `OUTAGE.START`.
 We did the same for `OUTAGE.RESTORATION.DATE` and `OUTAGE.RESTORATION.TIME`.
 1. We dropped all of the columns not listed above, and set the index of the DataFrame to the `OBS` column.
-1. We replaced values of 0 in the `CUSTOMERS.AFFECTED`, `OUTAGE.DURATION`, and `DEMAND.LOSS.MV` columns with NA.
+1. We replaced values of 0 in the `CUSTOMERS.AFFECTED`, `OUTAGE.DURATION`, and `DEMAND.LOSS.MW` columns with NA.
 This is because we thought values of 0 in those columns indicated a missing value, as it does not make much sense for 0 customers to be affected by a major outage, the duration of an outage to be 0 minutes, or the total loss of demand to be 0 mega watts.

 This is a snapshot of what our DataFrame looked like after these cleaning steps.
 For the sake of appearance, the `RES.PRICE`, `RES.SALES`, `RES.PERCENT`, `RES.CUST.PERCENT`, `POPPCT_URBAN`, and `POPDEN_URBAN` columns are not included in the table below.